Research Projects

 Secondary Supervisors: Dr Martin Sykora, Professor Cristian Vaccari (External)

 Harvey holds a BA in Politics from the University of Leeds and an MA in Social Psychology from the University of Edinburgh.
-His project examines the relationship between social media representations and perceptions of social class.
+His project examined the relationship between social media representations and perceptions of social class.

 Andrew R. N. Ross